-The CPU boards have an MPC852/50 MHz processor in the patient monitor and an MPC860/50MHz in the MMS that provides a number of on-chip, configurable interfaces.
-An array of fast UARTS with configurable protocol options are implemented in an ASIC (along with other system functions such as independent watchdogs etc.), providing interfacing capabilities to measurement modules and System Interface and I/O boards.
+The CPU boards have an MPC860 50 MHz or MPC86x 100 MHz processor that provides a number of on-chip, configurable interfaces.
+An array of 12 fast UARTS with configurable protocol options are implemented in an ASIC (along with other system functions such as independent watchdogs etc.), providing interfacing capabilities to measurement modules and I/O boards.
 The serial interfaces can easily be electrically isolated.
 The main board contains additional video hardware.